BenjaminRohlfing/technical-writing-portfolio/GitHub Slide Deck/README.md

-# Git and GitHub Training Deck
+# Git and GitHub Training Decks

 When I joined the High Performance Computing writers at Hewlett Packard Enterprise, our documents where hosted on Bitbucket.
 Months later, we migrated to GitHub, which offers the same service but with a different user interface.
 I recognized this